wtl666wtl/wtl666wtl.github.io/_pages/about.md

 **Interests**
 * I like history as well as historical simulation games such as Victoria and Heart of Iron.
 * I love a lot of sports, like ping-pong and badminton.
-I'm also a fan of Golden State Warriors.
+I'm also a fan of the Golden State Warriors.
 * I favorite many board games such as Hearthstone, Mahjong, Othello (aka Reversi) and Gobang.